jhpyle/docassemble/_docs/initial.md

 the order of the rows in a table does not change every time the table appears on the screen.

+<a name="require gathered"></a>By default, the display of a table
+will require that the table is gathered.
+If you want to display a table with the items in a group that have been completely gathered so far, you can set `require gathered: False` in the table definition.

+{% include side-by-side.html demo="table-require-gathered" %}

+<a name="show incomplete"></a>When displaying a table using `require
+gathered: False`, an item will not be shown unless it has been completely gathered.
+If you want to show unfinished items, set `show
+incomplete: True`.

+{% include side-by-side.html demo="table-show-incomplete" %}

+<a name="not available label"></a>By default, a column for which
+information is not known will be displayed as "n/a."
+You can customize this by setting `not available label`.
+In this example, the label is set to a blank value:

+{% include side-by-side.html demo="table-not-available-label" %}

 ## <a name="export"></a>Exporting tables to Excel and other formats

 You can call the `export()` method on a `table` to get a [`DAFile`]